 Dallas, TX has played an important role in the history of the state since its founding.
 While its growth began with the cotton trade and oil industry, Dallas now has a sophisticated mix of businesses that makes the area ripe for employment opportunities.
 Couple great economic opportunities with an estimated 234 days of sunny weather, superior schools, and plenty of recreational activities, and it’s easy to understand why new residents flock to the Dallas area.
-Start shopping for homes for sale in Dallas.

 Sign up to have new listings in Dallas, Texas sent directly to your inbox.